EE offers Pay As You Go Packs with a summer data offer, rollover of unused data and a free boost every quarter.

 In the UK, there are two ways to use EE’s Pay As You Go service:

 - Buy a 30-day bundle or ‘pack’.
 You can convert your Pay As You Go credit into a 30 day allowance of minutes, texts and mobile data.
-This is the only way to use EE Pay As You Go if you’d like to access the internet and use applications on the go.
+This is the only way to use EE Pay As You Go if you’d like to access the internet and to use applications on the go.
 You’ll benefit from data rollover and a quarterly free boost, but will need to top up your phone every month.
+You’ll currently also be able to benefit from the summer data offer.

 - Use traditional Pay As You Go at 35p/minute and 15p/text.
 If you don’t want to top up your phone every month, it’s possible to use EE Pay As You Go without buying a bundle.
 You’ll pay 35p/minute and 15p/text if you choose to do this.
 Unfortunately, it isn’t possible to use mobile data on traditional Pay As You Go.